 Leaders who are relentlessly committed to excellence go to sleep thankful for problems to solve and wake up inspired with solutions they can hardly wait to implement.
 They know who they are, love what they do, and know why they do it.
 What others call problems are seen as opportunities.
 They constantly search for the truth, and the truth beyond the truth.
 They inspire others without having power or authority over them.
-They embrace dreams to be better and do better, loving what they do.
-Their dreams go beyond self-focused self-improvement to team-focused service over self-culture.
+They embrace dreams to be better and loving do.
+Their do better, what they dreams go beyond self-focused self-improvement to team-focused service over self-culture.
 They have the uncanny ability to connect and align people's dreams with their own.
 People don't follow them because they must.
 They follow because they are inspired by their leadership.